Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Ion Trapping and Motion

 \subsection{Normal Modes}

 A quantum computer or simulator is comprised of many ions, where each charged atom is a quantum information carrier (qubit).
 Multiple ions in the same trap will experience Coulomb repulsion.
-At sufficiently low temperatures, usually achieved with Doppler cooling \cite{Wineland1978, Neuhauser1980}, they form a Wigner crystal, where the equilibrium positions are determined by the competition of Coulomb interaction and harmonic confinement.
+At sufficiently low temperatures, usually achieved with Doppler cooling~\cite{Wineland1978, Neuhauser1980}, they form a Wigner crystal, where the equilibrium positions are determined by the competition of Coulomb interaction and harmonic confinement.
 The small vibrations around the equilibrium positions are quantized to be accurately described as collective modes.
 A crystal composed of $N$ ions will feature $3N$ normal modes along the principal axes of the trapping potentials, forming two sets of transverse modes (see Fig.~\ref{fig:4}) and one set of axial modes.
 The normal modes of motion are the workhorse of trapped-ion quantum information processing as they offer ideal ancillary degrees of freedom to mediate the interactions among distant ions.

 It is possible to fully characterize the equilibrium positions and the eigenfrequencies and eigenvectors of the normal modes by considering the full classical Hamiltonian: